max-andr/square-attack/README.md

 ## Saved statistics
-In the folder `metrics`, we provide saved statistics of the attack on 4 models: Inception-v3, ResNet-50, VGG-16-BN, DenseNet-121.
+In the folder `metrics`, we provide saved statistics of the attack on 4 models: Inception-v3, ResNet-50, VGG-16-BN, DenseNet-121.\
+Here are simple examples how to load the metrics file.

+### Linf attack
-Here is a simple example how to load the metrics file, and print the statistics from the last iteration:
+To print the statistics from the last iteration:
 ```
 metrics = np.load('metrics/2019-11-10 15:57:14 model=pt_resnet dataset=imagenet n_ex=1000 eps=12.75 p=0.05 n_iter=10000.metrics.npy')
 iteration = np.argmax(metrics[:, -1])  # max time is the last available iteration